 (F) Verification that the change does not cause or contribute to a violation of any applicable requirements, such as an explanation that the permit term or condition that is being contravened is not based on an applicable requirement;

-(G) Verification that the change does not cause of contribute to an exceedance of the PSELs, such as calculations of emissions resulting from the change in relation to the PSEL; and
+(G) Verification that the change does not cause or contribute to an exceedance of the PSELs, such as calculations of emissions resulting from the change in relation to the PSEL; and

 (H) Verification that the change is not a Title I modification, such as an explanation that the change does not meet any of the Title I modification criteria.

-(c) Written notifications of section 502(b)(10) changes must be attached to the Department's and the source's copy of the permit.
+(c) Written notifications of section 502(b)(10) changes must be attached to DEQ's and the source's copy of the permit.

 (d) Terms and conditions that result from section 502(b)(10) changes will be incorporated into the permit upon permit renewal, if applicable.